A few places in the world should be visited, and a few travel experiences too.

-If you are looking for the coast with the most, and some hills filled with heather to boot, then Scotland is the place for you.
-You can opt to stay somewhere just outside of the main cities – which will give you the option to shop till you drop, or take a walk on the Scottish walking trails.
+You can stay outside the main cities – which will allow you to shop till you drop, or take a walk on the Scottish walking trails.
 Scotland is also known for its history, you can find museums, art galleries, and in fact, history in the small fishing villages.

-If you want to ditch the common areas, then head way up north to Cullen, Buckie, Portknockie.
+If you want to ditch the common areas, head north to Cullen, Buckie, and Portknockie.
 Portknockie is home to one of the most photographed rocks in the world – Bow Fiddle Rock.

-The world is an exciting place, so it doesn’t matter if you love hot sand and beaches or snowtopped mountains there is something for you, the few mentioned above are certain places that deserve to be added to any bucket list.
+There is something for you; the few mentioned above are certain places that deserve to be added to any bucket list.